jignaciocastro8/99-7-citric-liquid-jignaciocastro8/README.md

 of the *MediatorClass* and the test *MediatorTest*, wich was the principal reason to do it in that way.

--GameFlux: On the gameFlux controller a (incomplete) implementation of the game flux is created.
+- GameFlux: On the gameFlux controller a (incomplete) implementation of the game flux is created.
 It has a principal class *Turn* that tries to fulfill the different turn phases.
 To do this, I took a state pattern aproach from the point of view of the turn, this is, the turn enters different phases. the principal states are characterized for the game waiting for a player to make a decision.
 Here, we